josephcc/josephcc.github.com/source/curriculum-vitae/index.markdown

 - Android application development in C and Java.
 - Google App Engine application development.
 - Developed the open source Android benchmarking platform *0xBench*.
-  - used by major companies worldwide and ships with Taxes Instrument's devboards.
+  - used by major companies worldwide and ships with Taxes Instrument devboards.

 Please refer to the [Projects Page](/projects) for detail.